Art & Design Committee

 - To recruit art students, professional artists and anyone willing to donate time and skills to produce eye-catching and memorable visuals in all media.

-The Energy Infrastructure Committee researches the production and consumption of energy in and around Brooklyn in order to push forward the transition to green energy.
+The Research Committee researches the production and consumption of energy in and around Brooklyn in order to push forward the transition to green energy.
 We track proposals for new fossil fuel infrastructure, proposals for new sources of renewable energy, and the ongoing activities of Con Edison, National Grid, and the New York Power Authority.
 This is primarily a research group, with members following developments through on-line sources, library sources, and presentations at public forums.

 - To serve as a resource for accurate, current information about energy issues in our geographic area.